 - Rollie pollies are an important element of your soil’s natural ecosystem, helping the soil to aerate and decompose organic matter.

 Rollie pollies also remove metals from the soil

 The other major benefit of rollie pollies in the garden is that they are a natural way to safely remove heavy metals from the soil.
 They take toxins like lead, cadmium, and arsenic and crystallize them in their guts.
 Then, the toxins are made into spherical deposits in their midguts.
 Gross, right?
 Well, your soil certainly doesn’t think so!

-Releasing thousands of pill bugs can actually clean up large areas of toxic soil safely, while protecting the water table.
+Releasing thousands of pill bugs can actually clean up large areas of toxic soil safely while protecting the water table.
 If they can clean up such horrible byproducts of manufacturing, think what they are doing to help your garden soil.
-That’s and “ah ha!” moment, right?
+That’s an “ah ha!” moment, right?
 It’s pretty fascinating that such a little creature can give you clean, healthy soil.
-It has always been a simple to joy watch a kid hold a rollie pollie in their hand and watch it curl up into a ball.
+It has always been a simple to joy watching a kid hold a rollie pollie in their hand and watch it curl up into a ball.
 You simply can’t help but smile!!